charliethompson217/sunday-school-rank-and-file/README.md

 - Configure the site
   Create a csv file with the headers 'Type', 'Home', 'Away', and optionaly 'Description'.
   Where Type is either 'Rank', 'File', 'Christmas File', or 'Thanksgiving File'.
-  Home an Away must be valid nfl teams for logos to be rendered.
+  Home and Away must be valid nfl teams for logos to be rendered.
   Uplad The CSV on the admin page.
 - Once players fill out their picks, they will be avalibile for download in a CSV file on the admin page